 - Transfer the pan to a drying rack to speed up the process.

 - Flip your cake onto a plate or cake stand.
-Once completely cool, frost and serve immediately.
+Once completely cool, frost and top with crushed chocolate cookies on top, serve immediately.

 - Store leftovers in an air-tight container, in the fridge for up to 4 days.